httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## HTTP Header Fields

-An HTTP header field value is identified by its header field name.
-While HTTP header field names are case-insensitive, implementations SHOULD use lowercased field names (e.g., `content-type`, `date`, `etag`) when using them as content identifiers.
+An HTTP header field is identified by its header field name.
+While HTTP header field names are case-insensitive, implementations MUST use lowercased field names (e.g., `content-type`, `date`, `etag`) when using them as content identifiers.

 An HTTP header field value is canonicalized as follows: